-You’ve already recognized something is off in your current role or current job.
-There may be a very obvious reason you’re unhappy, such as catty colleagues or long commute, or you may just have outgrown your role and be feeling stuck and want a new job.
-Or maybe you actually like your current job but you find yourself saying, "I hate my boss."
-Before making a snap decision to quit, take a bit of time to reflect on why you’re feeling bored, uninspired or miserable.
+You’ve already identified that something is off in your current role or current job.
+There may be a very obvious reason you’re unhappy, such as catty colleagues or long commute, or you may just have outgrown your role and are feeling stuck and want a new job.
+Or perhaps you actually like your current job but you find yourself saying, "I hate my boss."
+Before making a snap decision to quit, take a bit of time to reflect on why you’re feeling bored, uninspired or depressed.

 It's especially important to take a moment to reflect on your situation as rationally and with some detachment from your emotions if you've gotten to the point where you want to scream, "I hate my job" to coworkers.
-While it's important to listen to your emotions, making a decision that's as big as deciding to quit and leave for a new job is something to take seriously and with full consideration of all the facts and angles.
+While it's important to listen to your emotions, making a decision that's as large as deciding to quit and leave for a new job is something to take seriously and with complete consideration of all the data and angles.

-This may have been your dream job two years ago, but that initial excitement has long warn off and maybe your motivation levels are low.
-Tasks that originally seemed challenging are now routine, and the job is starting to feel a bit monotonous and you're filled with less inspiration.
+This may have been your dream job two years ago, but that initial exhilaration has long warn off and maybe your motivation levels are low.
+Tasks that originally seemed tough are now routine, and the job is starting to feel a bit monotonous and you're filled with less inspiration.

 Is there a promotion you can go after that would be not only a change in title but also a change in responsibilities?
 Is there an exciting project you can volunteer for within your existing structure?
-Can you redirect some energy towards mentoring a more junior employee?
-Is there any more you can do or take on to make the job more challenging and to engage you further?
+Can you redirect some strengths towards mentoring a more junior employee?
+Is there anything greater you can do or take on to make the job extra challenging and to engage you further?

-Sometimes you can have a supportive manager or colleague whom you can confide these feelings.
-Be careful in how you communcate -- and be ready to suggest proactive solutions -- not just raise the problem and dump it on his / her lap.
+Sometimes you can have a supportive manager or colleague whom you may confide these feelings.
+Be cautious in how you communicate -- and be prepared to suggest proactive solutions -- not just raise the problem and dump it on his / her lap.
 The fact that you have ambitions and want to take on more responsibility can be viewed very positively but you must be careful to frame the topic with some amount of tact.

-Even if your gut is telling you to start applying elsewhere for new jobs, consider what additional skills you can pick up before you go, or who else on your team you can help grow into your position.
+Even if your gut is telling you to start applying someplace else for new jobs, consider what additional skills you can pick up before you go, or who else on your team you can help grow into your position.

-Can you move your desk to somewhere else in the office or request a transfer to a different team?
+Are you able to move your desk to somewhere else in the office or request a swtich to a different team?
 Can you proactively attend a few more happy hours or ask teammates to lunch to build better social rapport?
-Have you had an honest conversation with your manager about how you are feeling to see if there are ways to improve the situation?
+Have you had a sincere conversation with your manager about how you are feeling to see if there are ways to improve the situation?

-Interpersonal dynamics can be some of the hardest things to navigate at an office, especially when things are going poorly.
-Sometimes you will simply not click with a team as well as you hoped, and it’s okay to start thinking about making a change.
+Interpersonal dynamics can be some of the toughest things to navigate at an office, mainly when things are going poorly.
+On occasion, you will simply not click with a team as well as you hoped, and it’s okay to start thinking about making a change.
 However, consider how you can leave on the best terms possible, or if there’s another team within your organization that may be a healthier fit without completely jumping ship.
 After all, you never know whether your new job will come with similar issues and collegial problems.

-You may still love the hours and level of responsibility of your position, but a career in a completely different field intrigues you.
-Alternately, you may still love your field, but can no longer keep up with the travel, stress or requirements of your role.
+You may nonetheless love the hours and level of responsibility of your position, but a career in a completely different field intrigues you.
+Alternately, you may nonetheless love your field, but can no longer keep up with the travel, pressure or requirements of your role.
 The next step?
-Start exploring other options by learning from other professionals in your dream jobs.
+Start exploring other alternatives by learning from other specialists in your dream jobs.

 Begin with your existing network.
 Reach out to people with titles and roles that intrigue you, and ask if they are willing to share more about their day-to-day over coffee.
-Ask questions such as what they love and don’t love about their position, and listen to discover if these roles would be a good fit for you to work towards.
+Ask questions such as what they love and don’t love about their position, and pay attention if these roles would be a good fit for you to work towards.
 They may even know of a few open roles or companies that are hiring!

-If you can’t find people in your existing network, try Shapr, a completely free app for meeting nearby professionals who share your interests.
+If you can’t locate humans in your existing network, try Shapr, a completely free app for meeting nearby professionals who share your interests.
 Just set your interests to those that you hope to lean into, and start making valuable connections to learn from others in the field you’re exploring.

 Even if you are more senior in your career, ask yourself how your life and work intersect.
 For some of us, we work to live and others live to work and there is a whole swath of people inbetween.
 If you talk to any career coach, you may hear that it's a Platonic ideal to love your work but it is also quite frankly, probably a luxury that not all of us can expect in every job we hold in our careers.

-Maybe it is a promotion or more pay, or an office relocation that you're after.
+Maybe it is a promotion or more pay, or a workplace relocation that you're after.
 Maybe you want more job flexibility or greater work-life balance, or other employee benefits.
-Be sure that you don't just assume that these things will never be given to you.
-You may have to face up to having a tough conversation but sometimes those tough salary negotiations can actually lead to a raise, or some changes.
+Ensure that you don't just expect that these items will never be given to you.
+You may have to face up to having a tough conversation but, from time to time, those tough salary negotiations can actually lead to a raise, or some changes.
 If you've already decided you may want to move on to another job, there is certainly no downside in asking for what you want, even if the request makes you uncomfortable.

-Be sure to arm yourself with information about how best to have some of these conversations and assume that you can be successful in order to give yourself the best odds of having the most options.
-Nobody wants to be painted into a corner and feel like they are being forced to quit, after all.
+Be sure to arm yourself with information about how best to have some of these conversations and assume that you can be successful in order to give yourself the best odds of having the most alternatives.
+No person wants to be painted into a corner and feel like they are being forced to quit, after all.
 It's always better to have multiple choices.

-No matter the reason you are hoping to make a change, identify the main reasons you are unhappy before you start a job search.
+Regardless of the reason you are hoping to make a change, discover the main reasons you are unhappy before you start a job search.
 These answers will help you to find a better long term fit, and help you gain clarity in the next role you hope to fill.